iip-ecosphere/platform/platform/tools/tools.maven.python/README.md

   - `skip` (default `false`, user property `python-test.skip`) skips the execution of this plugin.
   - `test` (default `empty`, user property `python-test.test`), optional (file) name of the test to be executed.
 If not given, all tests will be executed.
   - `python.binary` optional absolute path to python binary (may also be given as environment variable `IIP_PYTHON`)
+  - `python.pythonpath` optional PYTHONPATH, if not given composed based on `target/pySrc`, the application interfaces of the generated application in `target/gen` and the python source folders for services in `src/main/python`

 ## Combining the goals